senbenito/roster-bots/README.md

 #### Understanding the Question:
-Given the [assignment specifications](./README.md) from [Griffin DePriest @ Blue Star](mailto:griffin.depriest@bluestarsports.com), following is an outline of my Roster Bots algorithm:
+Given the [assignment specifications](./Assignment.md) from Blue Star Sports, following is an outline of my Roster Bots algorithm:

 1. We need to create an algorithm that will create a robot `Player` consisting of four attributes:
   1. `.name`: _unique_, alphanumeric (i.e. 'ABC1234')